10 Easy Care Plants That Butterflies Love

-Looking for ways to attract butterflies to your garden?
-Plant these 10 easy-care plants that butterflies love.
+Looking for ways to attract more butterflies to your garden?
+Here are 31 easy-care plants that butterflies love.

 Since I’m often asked about plants that attract butterflies, I created a top 10 list of easy-care perennials that they love.